 Interdisciplinary dialogue precedes positive artistic development.
 The course will, therefore, largely be based on reflection and dialogue, but there will also, of course, be opportunities for immersion and personal experiments.
 Experiment and the courage to progress both personally and artistically are a prerequisite for a successful course.
 If one can pluck up courage and face the world outside head-on, something is bound to come of it.
 Exactly what that ‘something’ might be will be clear the moment it happens.

 Department D is one of five studios that together form part of the three-year studio-based programme at the Aarhus Academy of Fine Arts.
 The department applies an open collaborative arrangement with other studio-based programmes and students will, in reality, be affiliated to several tutors.

-During this programme, a broad view of the various types of clay and artistic expressions will be introduced.
-Through these processes and disciplines, students will have the best opportunities to find and evolve their personal ceramic style.
-The programme alternates between free and set assignments and individual and joint projects.
-Art-historical lectures, field trips, and perhaps a study tour will form part of the programme.
-Each semester culminates with an exhibition of student projects.
+During this programme, the various types of clay and a broad view of artistic modes of expression are introduced.
+Through these processes and disciplines, individual students are given the best possible opportunity to identify and develop their own ceramic expression.
+We alternate between free and set assignments and between individual and joint projects.
+Talks on art history, field trips, and possibly a study trip are part of the programme.
+Each semester finishes with an exhibition of own projects.

 BY PERNILLE ANDERSEN AND BO MØLGAARD, PRINTMAKERS AND VISUAL ARTISTS

 The area of printmaking covers a broad field.
 The students will gain knowledge of classical techniques as etching, woodcut and dry point as well as more modern types of methods as digital editing and printing.
 Relevant theory and art history is introduced in order to equip the students with an understanding of the history and tradition concerning printmaking skills and craft.
 This understanding is furthermore utilised in giving the students awareness and insight in how they can use the different methods accordingly, in order to define and develop their own practise.